 CHRISTIAN & MISSIONARY ALLIANCE SUPPORTED WORKERS

-DAVIS – SENEGAL, WEST AFRICA Brian & Michelle Davis are C&MA workers in Senegal.
+DAVIS – NEW YORK CITY, NY After working several years in Senegal, Brian & Michelle Davis are now in New York City, working with Envision NYC to minister to the West African immigrant population.
 They have four children: Jacob, Jonathan, Karas, and Josiah.
-They are involved in church planting in close partnership with a local church whose vision is to minister among the local Wolof people primarily using health, education, and chronological Bible story telling as avenues to demonstrate the love, truth, and power of Jesus.
-At this point there may be approximately 300 followers of Jesus among the 5 million Wolof people of Senegal.
+They are leveraging their experience among the Wolof people primarily using health, education, and chronological Bible story telling as avenues to demonstrate the love, truth, and power of Jesus.

 PHENICIE – BERLIN, GERMANY Darrell & Cheryl are long time partners with the C&MA and Long Hill Chapel.
 They have three grown children: Nathan, Glenn, and Rachel.
-LHC has journeyed with their family as they have brought the gospel throughout the Middle East.
-Now, the Phenecies will be going to Germany to work with Syrian refugees.
-They are beginning a new ministry, Lighthouse.
-Partnering with a Syrian pastor and wife they will reach out to these displaced people, providing for their physical needs, with a goal of planting a church among the Syrian community.
+LHC has journeyed with their family for over 33 years as they have worked among Arab-speaking people around the world.
+Now, the Phenicies are in Berlin, Germany to work with Syrian refugees.
+They have begun a new ministry, The Lighthouse Gathering Place.
+Partnering with a Syrian pastor and wife, they reach out to these displaced people, providing for their physical needs, with wifi and german classes, and for their spiritual needs.

 ROMANO – SANTIAGO, DOMINICAN REPUBLIC Rick & Tammie are workers with Marketplace Ministries, the entrepreneurial arm of Alliance Missions.
 They have four children: Jonathon, Rebekah, Abigail, and Moriah.
-Their passion is to provide ways to connect local Dominican C&MA churches to their communities by providing; spiritual, social, educational and medical needs.
-At present the Romanos are building a water filter & plastic recycling plant that will provide jobs and help elevate water born illnesses by providing water filters to families in remote villages.
-They are using this business as a means to share the love of Christ with those in the D.R.
+Following 6.5 years in Ensenada, Mexico in 2012, they were called to the Dominican Republic.
+Their passion is to provide ways to connect local Dominican C&MA churches to their communities by providing for spiritual, social, educational and medical needs.
+Mission Twenty-Five 35 (Matthew 25:35-36) has a vision to share the Gospel and plant churches through implementing a solution that addresses the lack of clean water, sustainable food sources and the limited access to healthcare and vocational training in the poor and marginalized in the "El Cibao" region of the Dominican Republic.

 CLOSED ACCESS COUNTRY (CAC) WORKERS Long Hill Chapel has a passion to bring the gospel to the most unreached people groups of the world.
 This involves supporting workers in CAC countries.
 For the protection of our workers and their ministries, we have kept their identities and locations private.
 To learn more about the ministries of our CAC workers, please speak to a member of our LHC Mission Committee.